 The innovation born from the MIT project in 2010 and now quickly refined and tested by the new team, was to devise a mechanical system to perform the compression and release of the Ambu bag, since this is not something a person could do for prolonged periods.
 But it is essential that such a system does not damage the bag and is controllable, so that the amount of air and pressures delivered can be adapted to the individual patient.

 The project is open source, but rigor is needed

 The device must be very reliable, as an unexpected failure of the device could be fatal, but as designed by the MIT team, the bag can be immediately operated even manually in an emergency.

 The team releases the completely open source low cost respirator project.
 However, he is keen that potential productions are not made without the necessary clinical knowledge or skills.
 Approximately 1 million test cycles over a two-week period would be required to ensure the tightness of these devices.
 To help reduce the spread of misinformation or poorly thought-out advice, the team added verified information resources on the clinical use of ventilators and requirements for training and monitoring in the use of these systems to its website.
 All this information is available for free on e-vent.mit.edu.

-“We are publishing a design guide (clinical, mechanical, electrical / control, test),” says a team member.
-"We encourage clinical engineering teams who can work with their local resources, following specification, and welcome any input that other teams may have."
+"We are publishing a design guide (clinical, mechanical, electrical / control, test)," says a team member.
+"We encourage clinical engineering teams who are able to work with their local resources, following specification, and welcome any input that other teams may have."